dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [IBM Blockchain Developer Center](https://developer.ibm.com/blockchain/) - a good landing page for news and information on Blockchain technology, geared for developers.
+- [IBM Blockchain Platform Overviews](https://ibm-dte.mybluemix.net/cloud-based-blockchain-platform) - as eries of videos and [hands on labs](https://ibm-dte.mybluemix.net/cloud-based-blockchain-platform#deep-dive) that will. help you get started with Blockchain on the IBM Cloud
 - [Blockchain basics: Glossary and use cases](https://www.ibm.com/developerworks/cloud/library/cl-blockchain-basics-glossary-bluemix-trs/) - learn the terminology first, and examples of typical use cases, and then move on and learn more about Blockchain.
 - [IBM Blockchain 101: Quick-start guide for developers](https://www.ibm.com/developerworks/cloud/library/cl-ibm-blockchain-101-quick-start-guide-for-developers-bluemix-trs/index.html) - A great place to start in your exploration of Blockchain technology.
 Highlights different ways to work with and deploy Blockchain based solutions and applications.
 - [Blockchain Basics: Introduction to Distributed Ledgers](https://www.ibm.com/developerworks/cloud/library/cl-blockchain-basics-intro-bluemix-trs/) - a good overview of distributed ledgers and some basic Blockchain concepts.